 When will the Library receive returned materials?

-ATPL is slowly and safely accepting returns.
-Materials can be returned to Abington Free Library until book drops are full.
-All items will be quarantined for 72 hours and will remain on your patron account during this time.
+All items (with exception described below) can be placed in our book drop and AV drop.
+No appointment is required; drops are open until they are full.
+All items will be quarantined for a minimum of 72 hours and will remain on your patron account during this time.
 Once the quarantine period is over, items on your account will be checked in.
-Items in quarantine will not be considered overdue and fines will not be charged during the quarantine period.
+Items in quarantine will not be considered overdue.
+Overdue fines or fees will not be charged to your account.

 Yes, we do!
 Our staff has worked quickly and put the best practices in place to get a curbside service setup and to get held items to our patrons who have been waiting patiently for months.
+Placing requests is temporarily limited to ten active requests for pickup at Abington at one time on your patron account.
 Only materials owned by Abington are available for loan from Abington.
 You can help us in this process by checking your online account and cancelling any holds you no longer want.
 Click here for a PDF with instructions or watch a video with instructions here.

 Can I borrow materials from other MCLINC libraries?